 Conos: wiring together scRNA-seq dataset collections

-Conos (Clustering on Network of Samples) is a tool for joint anlaysis of heterogeneous collections of scRNA-seq datasets, such as collections combining multiple individuals, conditions, tissues, or technological platforms.
-Please see pre-print for detailed description and analysis examples, as well as the the github page for hands-on tutorials.
+Conos (Clustering on Network of Samples) is a tool for the joint analysis of heterogeneous collections of scRNA-seq datasets, such as collections combining multiple individuals, conditions, tissues, or technological platforms.
+Please see the publication for a detailed description and analysis examples, as well as the GitHub repository for hands-on tutorials and source code.

 RNA velocity estimation

-velocyto framework predicts movement of cells in transcriptional space, by estimating the first derivative of the transcriptional state - RNA velocity.
-This provides basis for quantitative modeling of dynamic biological processes, such as cell differentiation, or perturbation response.
+velocyto is a framework which predicts the movement of cells in transcriptional space, by estimating the first derivative of the transcriptional state - RNA velocity.
+This provides a basis for quantitative modeling of dynamic biological processes, such as cell differentiation, or perturbation response.